solidi/hl-mods/workspace/redist/readme.txt

         - Fast fragging unlocks awesome announcements
 - New Player Models
     - Baer
-- Player Flips and Acrobatics
+- Player Flips, Wall Climb, and Acrobatics
+    - Support for wall climbing (and create climbing) with visual indicator
     - "impulse 210" supports rolling kicking to the right
     - "impulse 211" supports rolling kicking to the left
     - "impulse 212" supports a kick back flip